 - Next demonstrate how to sit properly at the table, which is exactly the same position for a left and right-handed writer.

 - Because the dynamic/mature tripod grip is considered the best grip for all writers to use it is easy to show and help a child to do.
 The only difference is that for left-handed writers they hold the shaft a little higher up and they angle the tip of the pencil towards the elbow rather than the shoulder.
 These small adjustments allow them to see what they are writing without affecting the free flowing movements of the hand.

 - When writing the writing hand should be below the writing line for both left and right-handed writer.

 - Use a range of pre-handwriting patterns that help a child to practise the left to right pencil pushes and pulls they need for forming letters.
 These patterns help them to get used to how it feels to move the pencil left to right rather than their natural instinct to want to write right to left (I would do this before introducing a letter family).

-- Before teaching a child to hold a pencil it is a good idea to practice and make sure your own pencil grip is up to the task.
+- Before teaching a child to hold a pencil it is a good idea to practise and make sure your own pencil grip is up to the task.
 Children love to copy their parents and teachers so you need to lead by example.